 Cabbage Patch Kings

-Seasoned with salt, pepper and olive oil, Brussels sprouts are a favorite holiday side dish.
-But there are many reasons why these little leafy greens should appear on your plate more than a mere twice-a-year.
-Like broccoli and cauliflower ― their close cousins in the cruciferous family ― Brussels sprouts not only provide essential nutrients to our bodies, they boast a slew of health benefits.
+Brussels sprouts are a classic holiday side dish.
+But there are many reasons why these little leafy cabbages should appear on your plate more than a mere twice-a-year.
+Like broccoli and cauliflower ― their close cousins in the cruciferous family ― Brussels sprouts not only provide essential nutrients to your bodies, they boast a slew of health benefits.

 Brussels sprouts have been around for some time.
 The vegetable named after the capital of Belgium was enjoyed in that country as early as the 13th century, but no one can trace its exact origins.
 Brussels sprouts are a member of the disease-fighting cabbage family, and like nearly every other vegetable, they are low in fat and calories.
 But they are also high in protein, so pair them with whole grains and get the full spectrum of essential amino acids that the body requires.